Omari Glasgow

-Omari Nkosi Matthew Glasgow (born 22 November 2003) is a Guyanese professional footballer who plays as a forward for MLS club Chicago Fire and the Guyana national team.
+Omari Nkosi Matthew Glasgow (born 22 November 2003) is a Guyanese professional footballer who plays as a forward for Monterey Bay FC in the USL Championship, on loan from MLS club Chicago Fire, and the Guyana national team.

-He is Guyana national team all-time top goalscorer.
+He is the Guyana national team all-time top goalscorer.

 Club career

 Glasgow started his career with Guyanese side Western Tigers FC.

 On 24 March 2022, it was announced that Glasgow had signed for MLS Next Pro club Chicago Fire FC II, the reserve team of Chicago Fire FC of Major League Soccer.
 The deal was for an initial two years with a club option to extend through 2024.

 On 8 May 2022, he played his first game with Chicago Fire FC II, a 0–0 draw with Minnesota United 2 in the 2022 MLS Next Pro season.

 One week later, on 15 May 2022, in a 2022 MLS Next Pro game against Cincinnati 2, he scored his first goal with Chicago Fire II in a 3-1 win.

 In May 2024, he was loaned to the Chicago Fire FC first team for two games.
 On 4 May 2024, he made his first appearance for Chicago Fire FC by playing a MLS game against New England Revolution, Chicago lost 1–0.

 On 16 May 2024, he played his second game as planned, a MLS game against Charlotte FC, lost by Chicago 1–0.

 On 29 July, he was again loaned to the first team, this time for one game only, a 2024 Leagues Cup group stage defeat 2–1 to Sporting Kansas City.
 It was his third game for the first team, and his Leagues Cup debut.

 On 17 December 2024, after 62 games and 15 goals with Chicago Fire FC II, Glasgow was permanently transferred to Chicago Fire.

 On 7 May 2025, Glasgow scored his first goal with Chicago Fire FC in the round of 32 of the 2025 US Open Cup against Detroit City FC, Chicago winning the game 4–0.

-On 7 August 2025, he was loaned to US second tier side Loudoun United for the reminder of the 2025 season (Note: with the possibilty to be recalled to Chicago Fire at any moment).
+On 7 August 2025, he was loaned to US second tier side Loudoun United for the reminder of the 2025 season.

-Two days later, on 9 August 2025, he played his first game against with Loundoun United, against Rhode Island FC in the 2025 USL Championship season; it was also his first game in USL Championship, the second tier in United States league system.
+Two days later, on 9 August 2025, he played his first game with Loundoun United, against Rhode Island FC in the 2025 USL Championship season; it was also his first game in USL Championship, the second tier in United States league system.

+On 2nd December 2025 it was announced that Glasgow will play as a "guest player" (Note: with the approval of Chicago Fire FC) with Guyanese side Slingerz FC during the year-end GFF Super-16 Tournament which will start on 6 December 2025 and end on 1st January 2026.

+On February 18, 2026, it was announced that Glasgow would join USL Championship side Monterey Bay FC on loan for the 2026 season.